astronomyin/website/README.md

 # IAAA Website
-The Code and Directories for IAAA's Main Website
+The Code and Directories for IAAA's Main Website accessible from https://astronomy.org.in